Here’s a question: Do your residents have renters insurance? If you can’t answer that question, it’s time to do some investigating.

 For example, the San Francisco Gate points out that landlords and property managers can’t require renters or master insurance in the middle of a lease, where there was no requirement before.
 If you want to require insurance for current residents, you may have to wait until the old lease ends, then add a clause to the new lease.

 How to Implement Renters Insurance

 If you’ve decided to require renters insurance, here are 4 steps that will get you on your way:

 - Understand the characteristics of your property and your residents: Do you live in an area with a risk of flooding?
 Do you have any restrictions on the pets you allow?
 Are your residents mostly single, or do they have families?
 How much are residents willing to spend?
 All of these variables will affect the cost and type of coverage they’ll need.
 You’ll want to go into discussions with insurance companies prepared with this information.

 - Shop around: You can look at the national brands, but there are usually smaller companies in your area that may offer a better deal.
-You should get a variety of quotes before making a decision.
+You should get a variety of quotes from different insurance carriers before making a decision.

 - Make it easy: Give residents the option to sign up for insurance through your property management software as part of their onboarding process.
 Your residents will appreciate how easy the process is, and you’ll benefit from being able to track which residents are enrolled.

 - Educate your residents: Invite residents to a virtual meeting or workshop to learn about renters insurance.
 If you’re working with an insurance company, invite a representative to speak to your renters.
 They can highlight the importance of renters insurance, discuss cost and coverage, and answer any questions that your residents have.

 Offering renters insurance to your residents shows them that you care about their possessions and well-being—and it protects you and your property owner from unnecessary headaches.
 Once you make it a part of your process and strategy, your renters insurance will be yet another way you add your value and expertise to the mix.Read more on Renters Insurance